 This isn’t a political post, but this image was too funny not to share

 First, Birds: So, the saga of the bird feeder continues.
 Quick refresher: over a year ago I put up a bird feeder on our veranda in a spot where I could watch birds that visited it from my living room window.
 We got so many birds coming to the feeder that my husband decided we needed a web cam so I could get pictures more easily and/or check on it from the office.
 Much to my delight the number of birds kept increasing, we had cool species like Stellar Jays showing up, it was very cool.
 Until just before Halloween, when the amount of birdseed consumed each day suddenly dropped for, then a few days later I learned why as an immature Cooper’s Hawk landed on my railing.
-Over the course of the next many weeks I witnessed the hawk snatching chickadees and juncos and sparrow out of midair in the vicinity of the feeder and then all the little birds stopped coming.
+Over the course of the next many weeks I witnessed the hawk snatching chickadees and juncos and sparrows out of midair in the vicinity of the feeder and then all the little birds stopped coming.

 The level of birdseed in the feeder didn’t go down between the last time I topped it off just before Thanksgiving up to New Year’s Day.
 I cleaned out the feeder and tried scattering some feed on the deck and different locations, because I still very occasionally saw little birds on the deck.
 I cleaned out the feeder and put a very teeny amount of seeds in it.